 Planning vs scheduling processes

-The terms planning and scheduling are often used interchangeably, but they actually refer to pretty distinct business processes.
-In this article we describe the goals of each process and their differences.
+The terms planning and scheduling are often used interchangeably, but they actually refer to very distinct business processes.
+In this article, we describe the goals of each process and their differences.

 |Goals||How to execute the plan?||What, how much, when and where to produce and stock?|

 |Time Horizon||Short term.

 |Time granularity||Up to seconds||Weekly or monthly time buckets|

 |Constraints||Modeled in detail (but can still take some abstraction from the actual execution).

 Eg. continuous capacity model: 1 job at a time on the resource.

 |Can be modelled at a rough, aggregate level.